tshepang/blog/content/many-many-recent-movies.md

 well-executed (see the battle on the hallway).
 The conman is given a wonderful performance.

-*Halo Legends* is a collection of animated short films set in the Halo universe (equivalent of The Animatrix).
-I was not going to mention it here, until I got massively impressed by the superb action direction on it's last short, *The Package*.
-It's intense and well-animated, and what makes it even nicer is that all participants are the heroic, hyper-powered Spartans.
-Rocks!
-As a sidenote, I spent an untold number of hours playing and loving the game series, most especially [the first one]... among the most significant of gaming experiences in my life.

 *Human Nature* has moments which make me wanna call it a masterpiece, but it loses steam along the way.
 Patricia Arquette makes me wanna fuck a hairy woman, and the ape boy is given a very entertaining performance.